Michel Garicoïts: Life

 He was appointed as the curate to the town of Cambo not too far from where he was ordained and he was there from the beginning of 1824 until late 1825 when he was sent to Bétharram to teach philosophical studies.
 In 1833 the diocesan bishop ceased education for seminarians in that place for unknown reasons and he was left to care for that Marian shrine and its pilgrims.
 It dawned on him to begin his own religious congregation for all priests and professed brothers and dedicated it to the Sacred Heart as a means of evangelizing to people through missions.
 Before he founded it he attended a month retreat with the Jesuits in 1832 for guidance and his spiritual director Father Le Blanc helped to guide him along the right path.
 Garicoïts helped Jean Elizabeth Bichier des Ages found her religious order while later establishing his own in 1838.

 He died in the morning about 3:00am in mid-1863 due to an apoplexy.
 He had suffered from poor health since 1853 and in 1859 was quite ill but rallied from this until Lent in 1863 when his condition deteriorated to the point where he knew his death was near.
 His final words in a low murmur were: "Have pity on me, Lord, in Your great mercy".

 Name

 His Basque surname is the origin of the male name "Garikoitz".

+In the Basque Country his name would have been spelt "Mitxel".